AR2202/2-photon/Documentation.md

     'protocolname': name of the protocol which is present in the filename of the recording, default: '_4pulse_5s'

     'subfoldername': name of the imaging subfolder (a subdirectory of 'foldername' or of each of its subdirectories), default: 'ROI'

+    'use_fluo': whether pre-extracted (e.g. in imageJ) fluorescence should be read from csv file, default: false

+    'stabilized': whether image stabilization was used, default: true

+    'parallelize': whether analysis should be parallelized.
+Option requires parallel computing toolbox. default: true

+    'firstpulse': whether only first pulse should be analysed in a multi-stimulus file, default: false

+    'pulseframe': first frame of stimulus, in the output, i.e. how many frames prior to stimulus should be included, default: 81

+    'eventdur': total length of an event, default: 180

     The script will output several .mat files containing the data per experiment type as well as .eps files.
 It will output a warning if a recording doesn't have a corresponding stimulus file and will ommit the corresponding experiments.
 For several inhibitors, it will analyse any experiments containing one or all of them and output the results in separate files.